 We are happiest when we are making.
 As a teacher, a performer, and a human being, I hope to inspire making.

-Judith Eissenberg joined the Conservatory in 2001 and is a professor of music.
+Judith Eissenberg joined Boston Conservatory in 2001 and is a professor of music teaching chamber music.